Adelaide City’s solar & energy storage incentives

 • You can download the solar PV rebate form (PDF) to check the fine print yourself.

-The City of Adelaide was the first government entity in Australia to offer an incentive for energy storage systems (the ACT has had one since 2016 as well).
+The City of Adelaide was one of the first government entities in Australia to offer a dedicated home battery rebate, and its Sustainability Incentives Scheme remains one of the few long-running local battery programs still open in 2025 (the ACT has had one since 2016 as well).
 In order to be eligible for this rebate, energy storage systems must be coupled with a solar PV system.
-The discount is up to 50% off the cost of the energy storage system, up to $5,000.
-(The formula-based approach originally used under the program has been replaced with this method for the sake of simplifying the rebate calculation.)

 Some examples: